vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 > and of how we are individuated by divine action, on the other." - EB

 ## Being
+- Being in the wider sense encompasses the hypostases of Being (that is, ontōs on or “real being”), Life, Intellect, Soul, and Nature.
+It’s everything other than the One.
 - The principle of Being answers the question "what", while the principle of Unity/ To Hen answers the question "who".
 - "Positing “the One” prior to Being, in the chain of hypostases, is not a matter of subordinating Being to some further singular entity.
 Rather, it establishes prior to being a distinct *mode of existence*, establishing *unity* (individuality) as the primary and originary attribute of each thing"- [EB](https://henadology.files.wordpress.com/2018/11/butler2018_article_bhaktiandhenadology.pdf).
 - Being as a kind of 'consensus reality' among henads.